RodrigoBarbosaa/snakegame/README.md

 # snakegame
-my first game with python
+my first game with python.
-its a simple snake game; I utilized some librarys to improve the jogability.
+It's a simple snake game, i utilized some librarys to improve the jogability.